Salford come from behind to beat Leeds

 The ball was quickly worked from left to right, where Deon Cross created an overlap and replacement Atkin went into the corner for a fabulous try.

-Marc Sneyd then timed a pass perfectly for Taylor to crash over and Leeds were broken, even before Brierley found space to run in from 30 metres on the final minute, with Salford moving towards mid-table in the Super League table.
+Marc Sneyd then timed a pass perfectly for Taylor to crash over and Leeds were broken, even before Brierley found space to run in from 30 metres on the final minute, with Salford moving towards mid-table in the Super League.

 The visitors scored the opening try after James Bentley's strong tackle under the shadow of the posts saw Sneyd lose possession, and Oledzki pounce to touch down.